Business people talking and laughing

 How does the fund work?

-Piggy bank icon Local businesses contribute £2,000 or more per year to the fund, which is held by OCF
+Piggy bank icon Local businesses contribute £2,000 or more per year to the fund, which is held and managed by OCF

-Hands icon OCF runs a grants round from the fund, awarding at least £60k annually to local charitable organisations
+Hands icon Once we have 50 businesses joining the fund, OCF will run a dedicated grants round from the fund, awarding around £100k annually to local charitable organisations

 Target icon OCF provides an annual summary to support businesses’ CSR reporting, which evidences the fund’s impact